House of Xtravaganza: 2012 to Present: Global Presence

-In celebration of its 30th anniversary, the House of Xtravaganza hosted an elaborately produced ball in New York City on July 22, 2012.
-The event was held at XL, a recently opened high-tech luxury nightspot in the Times Square area.
-The ball was successful in attracting a wide range of competitors and spectators beyond the immediate ballroom community drawing from the arts, fashion, and cultural elite of New York.

-The event was widely covered by the media.
-In his article published on the front page of the New York Times Style section, Jacob Bernstein wrote of the event, “Back in the 1980s, voguing and drag balls flourished in gay New York… But first came AIDS and then came hedge funds.
+In celebration of its 30th anniversary, the House of Xtravaganza hosted a ball in New York City on July 22, 2012; the event received wide media coverage.
+In his article published on the front page of the New York Times Style section, Jacob Bernstein wrote of the event, "Back in the 1980s, voguing and drag balls flourished in gay New York...
+But first came AIDS and then came hedge funds.
 And so the scene receded to the shadows, returning to smaller venues in Harlem and the South Bronx.
 But then last month, e-mail began to circulating with the news that the Xtravas were bringing the party to XL, a slicker-than-vinyl gay club near Times Square, in an attempt to widen the audience again.
-And judging by the turnout last Sunday at the House of Xtravaganza's 30th anniversary celebration, the effort has worked.”.
+And judging by the turnout last Sunday at the House of Xtravaganza's 30th anniversary celebration, the effort has worked.".

-In the fall of 2012 Jose Xtravaganza partnered with filmmaker Jason Last, known for his cutting-edge fashion work, to create the short film “VOGUE(ing).
-As Jason Last explained, “(Jose) came on board with one very specific request – that we create something special together and present Vogue(ing) in a new way, steering clear of the obvious first-degree references that otherwise would be deemed as simply syndicating what already was.”
-Toward this end, The Black Soft recorded “The Ballad of Venus” (inspired by the life of Venus Xtravaganza) to which Jose Xtravaganza choreographed a fresh and contemporary work using the physical vocabulary and attitude of voguing.
+In the fall of 2012 Jose Xtravaganza partnered with filmmaker Jason Last, known for his cutting-edge fashion work, to create the short film "VOGUE(ing).
+As Jason Last explained, "(Jose) came on board with one very specific request – that we create something special together and present Vogue(ing) in a new way, steering clear of the obvious first-degree references that otherwise would be deemed as simply syndicating what already was."
+Toward this end, The Black Soft recorded "The Ballad of Venus" (inspired by the life of Venus Xtravaganza) to which Jose Xtravaganza choreographed a fresh and contemporary work using the physical vocabulary and attitude of voguing.

 Twenty-four years after House of Xtravaganza members first took voguing to Japan, they returned for a multi-page feature published in the January 2013 issue of Japan Vogue.
-Photographed by Terry Richardson with cover model Joan Smalls, the editorial titled “How to Vogue for Vogue” featured eight House members including former Madonna dancers/choreographers Father Jose Gutierez X and Luis Camacho X, as well as Ballroom Hall of Famer Derrick X. and several younger House members.
+Photographed by Terry Richardson with cover model Joan Smalls, the editorial titled "How to Vogue for Vogue" featured eight House members including former Madonna dancers/choreographers Father Jose Gutierez X and Luis Camacho X, as well as Ballroom Hall of Famer Derrick X. and several younger House members.